Texas City, Texas: Geography

 Texas City is 10 mi northwest of Galveston and 37 mi southeast of Houston.

-According to the United States Census Bureau, the city has a total area of 186.58 sqmi, of which 66.27 sqmi is land and 120.31 sqmi, or 67.61%, is covered by water.
+According to the United States Census Bureau, the city has an area of 186.58 sqmi, of which 120.31 sqmi, or 67.61%, are covered by water.

-Officially, the elevation of Texas City is 10 feet above sea level, though some areas are even lower.
+Officially, the elevation of Texas City is 10 feet above mean sea level, though some areas are lower.
 It was naturally vulnerable to flooding by hurricane storm surges and heavy rainstorms.
 The land south and west of the city is flat coastal plain.
 A large part of this area to the south is marshland.
 Texas City is bounded on the north by Moses Lake, which is fed by Moses Bayou, a freshwater stream.
 The lake drains into Galveston Bay, which bounds the city on the east.